TechSubmit/TechForBeans/README.md

 # TechForBeans

-#This Framework has been created in BDD
+# This Framework has been created in BDD

--Tools and Technology Used
+# Tools and Technology Used

 -Java
 -Maven
 -CUCUMBER
 -Selenium WebDriver
 -Junit

-#How To Download?
+# How To Download?

--Click on the Clone
+-Clone the project in your system

-#Open the project in IDE
+# How to Run?

--and run
+-Open Project in Intellij
-#How to find EXTENT REPORT?
+-And run this project

--Go To Target Folder/Extent_Reports/report.html
+# How to find EXTENT REPORT?

--Open the report and choose any browser
+-Go To Target Folder/Extent_Repor